26c4u/ELK_stack/README.md

 $ ansible-playbook elk.yml
 ```

 It is important to verify the result of the playbook to ensure the ELK stack is installed properly.
+Below is a screenshot for a reference of a successful ELK installation our machine.

 ![elk output](Diagrams/elk_screenshot.png)

+Check if a step has failed, then fix the playbook if needed.

 Then run the filebeat playbook in the roles folder to install filebeat: